SagefulSolutions/Velocity/Roadmap.md

 - Taxes

 #v2.0 - 100Gbps availability network-wide
-- Expected before December 2046 as our LAST and BEST update since the project's inception! :)
+- Expected before December 2046 as LAST and BEST update since the project's inception! :)
 - 10GbE or 100GbE available via proper routing and switching equipment
 - Reach of at least 3500 endpoints (21.875% of Lewis County; or 87.5% of Weston)
 	- 100Gbps times 3500 endpoints divided by 1024Gbps per Tbps = 341.797 Tbps (42TBps aggregate)